01 May 4 Surprisingly Simple Ways to Increase Customer Referrals

 These little touches are what keep your customers from forgetting about you completely, and prompt them to say positive things about you to others.

 4. Dare to be different as a home business.

 When a company does something unexpected, they become the topic of discussion everywhere.
 When BarkBox launched in 2011, they quickly became the talk of the town…in fact, lots of towns.
 A monthly treat subscription – like jelly of the month – but for dogs??
 The idea was so convenient that it worked.

 The same idea can apply to your business.
 The idea is to create a signature for yourself, something that sticks in customer’s’ minds and causes them to bring your name up when they hear of a friend or family member who needs your services.
 Ship a basket of homemade treats with a handwritten card, etc. It doesn’t have to be fancy, just different enough to be memorable.

 “84% of people worldwide see word-of-mouth recommendations as the most trustworthy source when choosing a product or service.”

 This is significant because when your company name does get mentioned, it means that the person hearing it is likely to take the referrer’s word seriously.

-Being ethical, consistent, persistent, and reliable is half the work – as long as you maintain high standards for your business and take client care seriously, your customers will naturally be satisfied with their business dealings with you.
+Being ethical, consistent, persistent, and reliable is half the work – as long as you maintain high standards for your business and take customer care seriously, your customers will naturally be satisfied with their business dealings with you.

-Adding extra touches like incentives and regular contact will only boost the mutual reward gained by you and your past clients, and keep your name at the forefront of their mind when someone they know needs what you are offering.
+Adding extra touches like incentives and regular contact will only boost the mutual reward gained by you and your past customers, and keep your name at the forefront of their mind when someone they know needs what you are offering.